whaynes/STCW23/jekyll/assessments/Deck/OICNW-2D4A.md

 ### Condition

-{{ "On a vessel underway, or on a simulator in clear visibility with light to moderate traffic." | markdownify }}
+On a vessel underway, or on a simulator in clear visibility with light to moderate traffic.

 ### Performance requirement